hmcts/cnp-design-documentation/doc/pipelines.md

 ### SonarQube

+SonarQube is used for code quality scans.
+Each application should have a SonarQube scan as part of it’s build stage

 ### Artifactory

+JFrog Artifactory is used to store build aretefacts.
+It is also used as a private NPM registry and a private Docker image registry

 ## Pipeline Stages

+### The Build and Test stage

 Source code is checked out of the mainline branch, or a working branch.